 A Club Championship was developed for 1988 based on points scores in Social Events and Motorsport Events.At the end of the year trophies will be awarded to (1) Best Attendance at Social Events, (2) Drivers Championship, (3) Ladies Championship and (4) Rookie of the Year for the most improved driver.

-Oran Park Club Training Days (March & August), High Performance Driver Training Oran Park (May), Drag Racing at Oran Park (July, November & December).
+Oran Park Club Training Days (March & August), Car Control Course – Oran Park North circuit (April, August), High Performance Driver Training Oran Park South circuit (May, September), Drag Racing at Oran Park (March, July, November & December).
+The first CAMS permitted, Club organised Supersprint was held at Oran Park on Tuesday 11th August, 1987.

 1987 Committee: President Warren Jenkins / Jeff Kelly, Secretary Alan Hughes, Treasurer Gary Benson, Social Secretary Tricia Kelly, Sporting Secretary John Magyar, CAMS Delegate Chris Stott, Central West Contact Stephen Friend, Newcastle Contact Dave Body, Wollongong Contact Wally Cardillo.